red wooden door near green plants

 Thankful for Life, Lice, and Death

 John’s mother would raise her sons with their grandparents and their aunt.
-John’s childhood was filled with exploring local hills, valleys and his aunt’s farm, Bag End.
+John’s childhood was filled with exploring local hills, valleys, and his aunt’s farm, Bag End.
 At twelve, the invisible rudder of death would change the course of his life yet again when John’s mother would die of Type 1 diabetes.
-John was raised by a priest who sent the young man to a boarding school.
-There John would make friends with fellow poetry lovers, forming a semisecret society with them.
+A priest raised John and sent him to a boarding school.
+There, John made friends with fellow poetry lovers and formed a semi-secret society with them.

 World War 1 brought nearly a million casualties to Britain.
-Imagine though, surviving when all your friends had not.
+Imagine, though, surviving when all your friends did not.
 John’s fate was sealed by…. lice.
 John caught trench fever; a disease carried by the copious number of vermin feasting on the soldiers.
-John was sent to a hospital to recover and his entire battalion would be nearly entirely wiped out.
+John was sent to a hospital to recover, and his entire battalion would be nearly entirely wiped out.
 His classmates from the secret society perished.

 It is easy to value life, but what of death?
 There is a bittersweet value to death, but in our grief and pain, we often run from the lessons that we could learn.